 Change all object permissions in a bucket

-This script changes all permissions in a bucket to either private (private) or public (public-read).
+This script changes all permissions in a bucket to either PRIVATE or PUBLIC.
 Uncomment one of the last two lines for the specific permission you wish to use.

 Uploading to a bucket in chunks

-If the file you are attempting to upload is too large, it must be uploaded in “chunks”.
+If the file you are attempting to upload is too large (over 5GB), it must be uploaded in “chunks”.
 You can use a client that supports multi-part uploads, or use the boto script below.